Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 ## Changes to Leveling

 Vagabond Remastered uses [Insightful Leveling](https://www.nexusmods.com/skyrimspecialedition/mods/79951) with a custom patch for [FTweaks Skill Increase Menu](https://www.nexusmods.com/skyrimspecialedition/mods/124253).
-Additional sources for insight are added in the list, including quest rewards and various bosses.
-[Skyshards](https://www.nexusmods.com/skyrimspecialedition/mods/60748) also grant insight, NOT perk points like base mod does.
+Insight can be obtained from:
+- Enemies
+- Bosses
+- Some wildlife
+- Dungeon chests
+- Quests
+- Skyshards (these do **NOT** grant perk points like the original mod)

 ## Perk Point Acquisition